 - Loki's plot was fine and the characters were enjoyable, but the production design really sold me, of all things.
 I've always enjoyed brutalist architecture and it's on full display in the Time Variance Authority.
 All of their other fixtures and backgrounds had this retrofuturism vibe to them- a lot of neat angles, colors, and materials.
 The cast was good and the mysteriousness of the plot was fun, but I don't think it'll stand on its own well.
 It's got the Age of Ultron problem -- it's fun in the moment, but ultimately exists to set up other stories in the MCU.
 Tom Hiddleston's charm goes a long way though, and I enjoyed the time I spent with it.
 (Editor's note: I love Owen Wilson in this too.)

-See the full list of shows I saw during 2021, including ratings and reviews, on Airtable
+See all the shows I saw during 2021 (including ratings & reviews) on Airtable.

 I read 20 books this year, (up from 19 the year before).
 4 of this year's "reads" were audiobooks.
 I had the chance to get back into the (home) gym this year, so I was able to recover some podcast/audiobook time I had lost the year before.
 The rest were digital books, read on my Kobo.